pranabekka/pranabekka.github.io/content/drafts/looping-gleam.md

 - Repeat `greet` as `greet(1 - 1)`
 - `count < 1` is `True`
 - Stop repeating

-We call this recursion because
-"looping" has come to mean
-things like the `for` keyword.

 ## `for` loops and function loops